Corona vaccination is the key

 According to a university spokesperson, it is "known that viruses are constantly changing through mutation" and we can expect many new variants to be identified by 2021.
 "These changes are being closely monitored by scientists, and it is important that we remain alert to changes in the future."
 (21-1-2021)

+The vaccines from Pfizer-BioNTech and Moderna have already been put into use.
+The AstraZeneca vaccine is already in use in the United Kingdom.
+The European Member States have jointly ordered some 400 million vaccine doses from AstraZeneca, of which the Netherlands receives nearly 12 million.
 Nearly ten million doses should be delivered in the first half year.
 The cabinet wants to use the vaccine from AstraZeneca and Oxford University for 18 to 60-year-olds, both with and without medical problems.
 Some of the healthcare workers can also be vaccinated with the drug, although other vaccines are also expected for that target group.
 As with the Pfizer vaccine, two vaccinations are required for the injection to provide enough protection against the corona virus.
 The EMA hopes to reach a decision on January 29, the drug agency said in a statement.
 (12-01-2021)